lukrycyfa/crowdfund-tutorial-main/Crowd-Fund-Tutorial-with-Eth-Brownie-on-Celo.md

     - The contract directory holds the contract files in a project.
 Each time brownie is executed it looks up this directory for new files or an update in any existing file and makes updates to compiled sources.
 The default extensions for file in this directory are in the .sol for solidity files and .vy for vyper files.

 - interfaces/: Interface sources
-    - the interface directory holding interfaces sources that could be referenced in contract's, but  not really necessary except it has a source to be referenced in a contract in the project.
+    - the interface directory holds interfaces sources that could be referenced in contract's, but not really necessary except it has a source to be referenced in a contract in the project.
 The default extensions for file in this directory are in the .sol for solidity files and .vy for vyper files.

 - Scripts/: Scripts for deployment and interactions
     - The script directory holds the scripts that will be utilized in deploying or interacting with our project via Brownie console.
 (Default extension for these files are in .py for python files)